g.5. Jasper Petrus Cornelis VAN DER WESTHUIZEN, geb. 05/08/1865, ged. 31/12/1865

-Jasper Petrus Cornelius was die seun van Jasper Petrus Cornelis van der Westhuizen en Maria Elizabeth Zacharya Meintjies.
+Jasper Petrus Cornelis was die seun van Jasper Petrus Cornelis van der Westhuizen en Maria Elizabeth Zacharya Meintjies.

 Sy naam kom voor in hulle pa se sterfkennis van 1901.